13Cohen/qwen-image-mps/README.md

 pip install -e .
 ```

-**Note:** The first time you run the tool, it will download the 57.7GB model from Hugging Face and store it in your `~/.cache/huggingface/hub/models--Qwen--Qwen-Image` directory.
+**Note:** The first time you run the tool, it will download the 57.7GB model from ModelScope (preferred) or Hugging Face as fallback.
+Models are stored in your cache directory for faster subsequent runs.

 ## Usage